mono/website/community/google-summer-of-code/projects.md

 **Mentors:** Rolf Bjarne Kvinge

 MonoDevelop / Xamarin Studio IDE
 ================================

 Syntax Highlighting Overhaul
 ----------------------------

 **Complexity:** Medium

 The syntax highlighting in MonoDevelop is done by defining a grammar as xml file to colorize tokens.
 Some highlightings are extended with hand written code.
-The highlighting system can be made faster (maybe with an on the fly compiler approach), more extensible (atm it's difficult to write semantic highlightings) and more scaleable .
+The highlighting system can be made faster (maybe with an on the fly compiler approach), more extensible (atm it’s difficult to write semantic highlightings) and more scaleable .
 You will first need to understand how our highlighting files are defined and how the semantic highlighting currently works.
 After that a new implementation approach needs to be implemented.
-One of our current drawbacks are that regular expressions could be integrated better - for example span begin/end constructs aren't atm regular.
+One of our current drawbacks are that regular expressions could be integrated better - for example span begin/end constructs aren’t atm regular.
 In fact everything should be based on regular expressions.

 **Deliverables**: An extensible syntax highlighting system that reads our xml files or a similar format.
 It should be scalable even for large files (lazy analysis) and much faster than the current implementation (speed tests included).

-**Mentors:** Mike Krger
+**Mentors:** Mike Krüger

 Improve Auto-Documentation System
 ---------------------------------